 With the advent of cryptocurrencies, the vast number of privileged inter-company interactions, and the digitization of critical operations, the utility sector is under greater threat than ever from cyberattacks.
 To combat these new risks, utilities must protect themselves with a comprehensive cybersecurity strategy focused not only on prevention but also on detection and emergency response.

 But what are the new risks facing utility companies?

-Ransomware is quickly on the way up, with this type of attack now constituting a whopping 39% of all malware cases according to Verizon’s 2018 report.
-This strategy involves locking down critical systems and demanding payment for the release of data.
+Ransomware is quickly on the way up, with this type of attack now constituting a whopping 39% of all malware cases according to Verizon’s report.1 This strategy involves locking down critical systems and demanding payment for the release of data.

-According to the FBI, ransomware attacks have been on the rise over the past three years, especially against organizations which serve the public.
-This is driven by the increasingly critical role digital systems play in large organizations and the anonymity afforded by cryptocurrency payments.
-The FBI advises against paying up in ransomware attacks unless absolutely necessary.
+According to the FBI, ransomware attacks have been on the rise over the past three years, especially against organizations that serve the public.3 This is driven by the increasingly critical role digital systems play in large organizations and the anonymity afforded by cryptocurrency payments.
+The FBI advises against paying up in ransomware attacks unless absolutely necessary.4

 These threats typically begin by first infecting a staging target (a software system closely linked to and trusted by the main target) and then using it to get directly to the intended target.
 The Russian government appears to be primarily gathering information and probing for weaknesses; however, this behavior could escalate into destructive attacks on key infrastructure leaving parts of the country without energy or water.

 Supply Chain Attacks take advantage of trusted digital relationships between companies to get malware into target organizations.
 In World War II, France invested heavily in fortifying their eastern border only to find that the Germans stormed through Belgium and attacked from the north.
 Similarly, cyber-attacks can easily get into your company via a third party.
 No matter how much you secure your own system, compromised third parties with privileged access to your critical systems can provide a pathway for malware to get in.